 Though the problem has been well documented, the solution of simply pressing down through the effected side is hardly mentioned or talked about.

 Consider any lower body part you have seriously injured.
-(The legs are the limbs most connected to the ground and needing to hold us up).
+(The legs are the limbs most connected to the ground and needed to hold us up).
 The behavioral adaptation is to limp.
 Limping is lightening.
 Depending on the severity of your injury, that lack of trust continued for weeks, months, or even years.
 Your gait pattern changed.
 This new ‘plant with good side-swing-with-bad-side’ technique became your new normal.
 It adjusted the mechanics of everything up the chain.

 For me, it was my left knee.
 My guess is that it is more than coincidental that I have trouble keeping that hip down: